IFOPA Board of Directors and Officers

 Board Member

 Manuel Robert was diagnosed with FOP at the age of four.
-He's an active volunteer with Fundación FOP and has volunteered with the IFOPA since he was 18 and spoke on the patient panel at the first FOP Drug Development Forum (DDF) in 2014, and again at the 2022 DDF.
-He now serves on the Family Services Committee and served on the Family Gathering Success Council in 2021.
+He's an active volunteer with Fundación FOP and has volunteered with the IFOPA since he was 18, speaking on the patient panel at the first FOP Drug Development Forum (DDF) in 2014 and again at the 2022 DDF.

-He’s also committed to raising awareness in the general population, participating in a number of media projects, speaking at national events and serving as an author on the 2022 publication, "Current challenges and opportunities in the care of patients with fibrodysplasia ossificans progressiva (FOP): an international, multi-stakeholder perspective.”
+He’s also committed to raising awareness in the general population, via participating in a number of media projects and speaking at national events.
 He hopes that with more awareness everywhere, people with FOP and their families will get to the correct diagnosis faster.

 Previous Chairs: